Day 001

 Highlighting

-element is new in HTML5 and is used to mark or highlight text in a document code:
+The <mark> element is new in HTML5 and is used to mark or highlight text in a document code:

 Bold, Italic, and Underline

-BOLD To bold text, use the <strong>
+BOLD To bold text, use the <strong> or <b> tags:

 or

-To italicize text, use the <em>
+Italic To italicize text, use the <em> or <i> tags:

-is used to indicate that the text should have extra emphasis that should be stressed, while <i>
+What’s the difference?
+Semantics. <em> is used to indicate that the text should have extra emphasis that should be stressed, while <i> simply represents text which should be set off from the normal text around it.

 UnderLine Text

-element itself was deprecated in HTMl 4, it was reintroduced with alternate semantic meaning in HTML 5 - to represent an unarticulated, non-textual annotation.
+While the <u> element itself was deprecated in HTMl 4, it was reintroduced with alternate semantic meaning in HTML 5 - to represent an unarticulated, non-textual annotation.
 You might use such a rendering to indicate misspelled text on the page, or for a Chinese proper name mark.

 Abbreviation

-To mark some expression as an abbreviation, use <abbr>
+To mark some expression as an abbreviation, use <abbr> tag:

-Like to write <abbr title="Hypertext Markup Language">
+<p> Like to write <abbr title="Hypertext Markup Language"> HTML </abbr> ! </p>

 Inserted, Deleted, or Stricken

-To mark text as inserted, use the <ins>
+To mark text as inserted, use the <ins> tag:

-To mark text as deleted, use the <del>
+To mark text as deleted, use the <del> tag:

-To strike through text, use the <s>
+To strike through text, use the <s> tag:

 Superscript and Subscript

-To offset text either upward or downward you can use the tags <sup>
+To offset text either upward or downward you can use the tags <sup> and <sub>.
+To create superscript:

 To create subscript: